 Anchor Standard The student demonstrates an understanding of Grade-Band Standard Leveled Content Standard Therefore, the student is able to Geography Anchor Standard 19 Human Populations: Spatial Patterns and Movements SS.3-5.19.3 Analyze the effects of catastrophic environmental and technological events on human settlements and migration.
 By the end of 5: SS.5.3.19.1 Analyze the effects of catastrophic environmental and political events on human settlements and migration in the early American colonies.
-Geography Anchor Standard 20 Geography of Alaska SS.3-5.20.1 Describe connections within Alaska and between Alaska and other places.
-By the end of 3: SS.3.1.20.1 Identify and explain the relationship between the resources found in Alaska and becoming a state.
+Geography Anchor Standard 20 Geography of Alaska connections within Alaska and By the end of 3: SS.3.1.20.1 Identify and explain the relationship between the resources found in Alaska and becoming a state.
 SS.3.1.20.2 Describe how the Alaska Native population came to Alaska.
 By the end of 4: SS.4.1.20.1 Identify how each region of Alaska has grown through various economic activities.
 SS.4.1.20.2 Explain how the geographic resources of Alaska led to the state's economic development.
 By the end of 5: SS.5.1.20.1 Analyze how Alaska has been a strategic position for the United States.